xtreme1-io/xtreme1/README.md

 docker compose down -v
 ```

-It'll pull all service images from Docker Hub, including basic services `mysql`, `redis`, `minio`, and application services `backend`, `frontend` etc. You can find the username, password, hot binding port to access MySQL, Redis and MinIO in `docker-compose.yml`.
+Docker compose will pull all service images from Docker Hub, including basic services `mysql`, `redis`, `minio`, and application services `backend`, `frontend`.
+You can find the username, password, hot binding port to access MySQL, Redis and MinIO in `docker-compose.yml`.
 We use Docker volume to save data, so you won't lose any data between container recreating.

-After successfully started all services, you can open `http://localhost:8190` to access web frontend, and access MinIO console at `http://localhost:8194`.

-## Run with source code
+## Build Xtreme1 from source code

 ### Enable Docker BuildKit